mrJTY/udacity-ml-devops-census/doc/model_card.md

 **Framework:** scikit-learn (sklearn.ensemble.RandomForestClassifier)

 **Hyperparameters:**
-- `n_estimators`: 50
+- `n_estimators`: 200
+- `max_depth`: 20
-- `max_depth`: 5
+- `min_samples_split`: 5
+- `min_samples_leaf`: 2
+- `max_features`: 'sqrt'
+- `class_weight`: 'balanced'
-- `random_state`: 123
+- `random_state`: 42
+- `n_jobs`: -1

 **License:** Educational use

 **Model Architecture:**
-The model uses an ensemble of 50 decision trees with limited depth (max_depth=5) to prevent overfitting.
-Features are preprocessed using OneHotEncoding for categorical variables and concatenated with continuous numerical features.
+The model uses an ensemble of 200 decision trees with maximum depth of 20 to capture complex patterns while maintaining generalization.
+Features are preprocessed using OneHotEncoding for categorical variables, and continuous features are scaled using StandardScaler.
+Balanced class weights are applied to handle class imbalance.
+The model was evaluated using 5-fold cross-validation during training.
 The target variable (salary) is binarized using LabelBinarizer.

 ## Intended Use